cloudspaceacademy/cloudspace-workshop/docs/aws-continuous-delivery.md

 - **CodeBuild Trigger**: Commits trigger AWS CodeBuild, which initiates the build process.

-- **Code Analysis**: CodeBuild performs code analysis using SonarScanner to ensure code quality.
+- **Code Analysis**: CodeBuild performs code analysis using Sonarcloud.
+SonarCloud (same as SonarQube) is a cloud-based code quality and security service provided by SonarSource.
+It integrates with Git repositories to analyze code for bugs, vulnerabilities, code smells, and other issues.

 - **Dependency Management**: Dependencies required for the project are downloaded from AWS CodeArtifact, ensuring consistency and reliability.